 Women have been proven to feel higher levels of anxiety in general than men.
-You can find out your anxiety levels with my free anxiety test.
 A woman in her 40s may not even register that the anxiety she is feeling now and has probably often felt in her life is premenopause-related.

 Premenopause symptoms are essentially regular anxiety symptoms.
 If you have ever felt intense anxiety or had anxiety attacks before, the following symptoms of premenopause anxiety may sound familiar:

 - Trouble sleeping